Nipper: His Master's Voice

 In 1898, three years after Nipper's death, Francis Barraud, the brother of Nipper's original owner, painted a picture of the dog listening intently to an Edison-Bell cylinder phonograph.
+He had recalled that Nipper had often appeared "puzzled ... to make out where the voice came from" when a phonograph was playing.
+Barraud worked from an old photo of Nipper.
 Thinking the Edison-Bell Company located in New Jersey, United States, might be interested in the painting, he offered it to James E. Hough, Edison-Bell's British representative, who promptly replied, "Dogs don't listen to phonographs".

 On 31 May 1899, Barraud visited the Maiden Lane offices of The Gramophone Company to inquire about borrowing a brass horn to replace the original black horn in order to brighten up the painting.
 When Gramophone Company founder and manager William Barry Owen was shown the painting, he suggested that if the artist painted out the cylinder machine and replaced it with a Berliner disc gramophone, he would buy the painting.
 Barraud gladly obliged and the phrase "His Master's Voice", along with the painting, was sold to The Gramophone Company for £100 – half for the copyright and half for the physical painting itself.
 The original oil painting hung in The Gramophone Company's headquarters, and then in EMI's boardroom in Hayes, Middlesex for many years.
 It appears that after the image was copyrighted, two employees of the Gramophone Company, William Sinkler Darby and Theodore Bernard Birnbaum, recorded a Mutoscope in 1900 entitled 'Nipper runs amok!'.
 A similar looking dog was used to act as Nipper.

 A large statue of Nipper in a glass presentation in the Musée des ondes Emile Berliner museum, in Montreal, Canada.

-The Gramophone Company used Nipper's likeness on its sound equipment and began using the image on its record labels in 1909, as well as the HMV retail shop in 1921.
+The Gramophone Company initially used Nipper's likeness on its gramophones but did not begin using the image on its record labels until 1909.
+The HMV retail shop used the trademark on its signage, beginning in 1921.
 Emile Berliner, creator of the disc gramophone, registered the trademark in the United States on 10 July 1900 and Berliner's business partner Eldridge Johnson began using the image in advertising for the recently created Consolidated Talking Machine Company which was reorganized in 1901 as the Victor Talking Machine Company (later RCA Victor).
 Johnson used Nipper and the gramophone extensively on Victor's products and advertising.
 The trademark was also utilized by Victor's Japanese division and remains in use by JVC.

 "It is difficult to say how the idea came to me beyond the fact that it suddenly occurred to me that to have my dog listening to the phonograph, with an intelligent and rather puzzled expression, and call it 'His Master's Voice' would make an excellent subject.
 We had a phonograph and I often noticed how puzzled he was to make out where the voice came from.
 It certainly was the happiest thought I ever had."